Optimal Pure Differentially Private Sparse Histograms in Deterministic Linear Time: Differentially Private Sparse Histograms

-\paragraph{Dictionary Operations.} Implementing \cref{algo:tail-item-padding} requires standard dictionary operations—namely, inserting a key-value pair, deleting a key, and checking for key membership.
-These operations are used in multiple parts of the algorithm: during the blanket sampling and padding steps (Lines~\ref{line:blanket-sampling} and~\ref{line:item-padding}), and when maintaining the sparse representations of $\hist$, $\intermediateHist$, and $\noisyhist$.
-The total number of such operations is bounded by $O(n + k)$.
+Implementing \cref{algo:tail-item-padding} requires standard dictionary operations— inserting a key–value pair, deleting a pair, updating the value associated with a key, and checking whether a key is present.
+These operations arise throughout the algorithm: during the histogram construction step (Line~\ref{line:histogram-construction}), during the blanket sampling and padding steps (Lines~\ref{line:blanket-sampling} and~\ref{line:item-padding}), and when reading or updating values stored in $\hist$, $\intermediateHist$, and $\noisyhist$.